-The cost of outsourcing payroll services is primarily determined by your company’s specific needs and requirements and how much time you’re willing to spend managing it yourself or outsourcing it entirely.
+Outsourcing payroll services cost is primarily determined by your company’s specific needs and requirements and how much time you’re willing to spend managing it yourself or outsourcing payroll entirely.
 Do you want to know how much payroll services cost?

 How Is Payroll Pricing Structured?